310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Mitsuru %}
 Heeey!
 Ryuseitai!
 Over here, over here~! ♪

-The live show’s starting!
+The live show’s starting~!
 You gotta hurry, c’mon!
 {% endbubble %}

 {% bubble Shinobu %}
-Oooh, Ra*bits\~!
+Woohoo, Ra*bits\~!
 We apologize for taking so long to arrive.
-While we were trying to get here, Taichou-dono kept trying to flee whenever he saw a monster on the way over here\~♪
+Taichou-dono kept trying to flee whenever he saw a monster on the way over here\~♪
 {% endbubble %}

 {% bubble Midori %}